N-able/AgentDeploymentPackage/README.md

     *   **InstallAgent.ps1** - **Agent Setup Script,** the main/wrapper script, which contains most pre-defined constants and structures for execution
     *   **LaunchInstaller.bat** - **Agent Setup Launcher,** the launcher script, which is called On-Demand (click-to-run) or by Group Policy (calling the Launcher by either method **requires an N-Central Customer/Site ID number as a Parameter for any new Agent installations**)
     *   **PartnerConfig.xml** - **Partner Configuration,** which is used to dictate most variable options to the **Agent Setup Script**

+<sup>1</sup> Download Instructions for these items are included at the designated location in order to reduce overall package size, as they are already freely available on the web

 ## AMP-Based Custom Service Package